School of Art Student Guide

 - arrange an appointment with your relevant academic lead

 - provide evidence of your previous study (i.e. certified copy of your transcript) or evidence of relevant experience

-- complete an Application for Credit Transfer/RPL form, available at https://www.rmit.edu.au/students/student-essentials/enrolment/apply-for-credit and outside the School office
+- complete an Application for Credit Transfer/RPL form, available on the apply for credit page.

 Once completed, please submit your form along with your evidence to the School office for processing.

 If you are enrolled in a course for which you have been given credit, you must drop it from your enrolment.

 For further information about Credit Transfer and RPL please refer to the RMIT page.